-See the following links for more information on rules of origin:
+See the following links for more information on RoO:

-- Check that your goods meet the rules of origin see GOV.UK - Guidance for preferential rates of duty and rules of origin see GOV.UK - Apply for a Binding Origin Information decision see GOV.UK
+- Check that your goods meet the RoO see GOV.UK - Guidance for preferential rates of duty and RoO see GOV.UK - Apply for a Binding Origin Information decision see GOV.UK

-6.1.3 Relevant steps to claim 'Preferential tariff' under UK trade agreements
+6.1.2 Relevant steps to claim 'Preferential tariff' under UK trade agreements

-- 1. Navigate to the Declaration Goods tab at item level, and for the relevant item - Populate the NI Additional Information Codes field with: 'None of the above goods are at risk and attract duty'
+- 1. Navigate to the Declaration Goods tab at item level, and for the relevant item - 2.
+Populate the NI Additional Information Codes field with: 'None of the above goods are at risk and attract duty'